zzz0527/SPC-UQ/Cubic_Regression/README.md

 ```bash
 python run_cubic_tests.py --num-epochs 5000 --data-noise log --UQ-model SPCregression
 ```
-The benchmarks are lightweight and can run on **CPU-only devices** (GPU is optional for faster training).
+The benchmarks are lightweight and can run on **CPU-only devices**.

 ### Arguments